robert-westenberger/knowledgebase/deep-learning/how-deep-learning-works-under-the-hood.md

 ```

 Note that passing (-1,-2) to the mean function means we are computing the average across the last two dimensions of the tensor (ours is (batch_size, width, height)).

+In order to calculate a metric for overall accuracy, we need to calculate the distance to the ideal 3 for every image in the validation set.
+We could write a loop over all the single image tensors that are stacked within our validationset tensor, but there is a better way.